 So, three things I learned from this:

-- We can (and will!) know our numbers and keep our expenses under control.
-We have a FINANCE meeting EVERY DAMN Monday, for pushing a pencil around SO WELL that we were able to take the hit without going down in flames.
+We can (and will!) know our numbers and keep our expenses under control.
+We have a FINANCE meeting EVERY DAMN Monday.
+John is famous for pushing a pencil around SO WELL that we were able to take the hit without going down in flames.

-If you haven’t checked out our Aviation Marketing Lab lately, you may be surprised at some of the technology and service additions we’ve made.
+If you haven’t checked out our Aviation Marketing Lab lately, you may be surprised at some of the high quality technology and service additions we’ve made.

-John and I worked long and hard to put together a set of tools and services most likely to help a small to medium-sized aviation company succeed at reaching their sales and marketing goals.
+John and I worked long and hard to put together a set of tools and services most likely to help a small to medium-sized aviation company succeed.
+We help them reach their sales goals and marketing campaigns.
 We use our economies of scale to bring some powerful technologies and skilled professionals together to help you at a fraction of the cost of acquiring the use of these things on your own.